GreenNLP/greennlp.github.io/_doc/compactlm/intro.md

 ---
-title: Efficient use of LLMs
+title: Getting the most out of LLMs
 sections:
+  - Introduction
-  - Getting the most out of LLMs
+  - Tools of the trade
 ---

 ### Getting the most out of LLMs